tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Week_3_Introduction_to_Playwright/Week_3_Training_5_Setting_Up_Playwright.md

   - Simulating user interactions in real-world scenarios.

 **Key Insight**: Playwright is ideal for modern QA workflows, offering comprehensive tools to test applications efficiently and effectively.

-- **Definition**: Playwright is a framework for end-to-end testing, enabling automated browser interactions.
-- **Key Features**:
-  - Cross-browser testing for Chromium, Firefox, and WebKit.
-  - Supports parallel and headless execution.
-  - Easy debugging with built-in tools.

-**Key Insight**: Playwright is ideal for modern web applications, offering robust automation capabilities for QA professionals.

 ---